-The Creighton University Retreat Center is a full-service retreat facility set on over 150 acres of wooded area, about 45 minutes east of Creighton's main campus in Omaha.
+The Creighton University Retreat Center is a full-service retreat facility set on 150+ acres of wooded area, about 45 minutes east of Creighton's main campus in Omaha.
 We offer a variety of retreats for groups, as well as guided multi-day retreats for individuals.

 Our mission is to support and foster an active prayer life, a deeper conversion, and relationship with our Lord Jesus Christ.

-As a department of Creighton University, we serve Creighton students, faculty/staff, and alumni.
+As a department of Creighton University, we serve Creighton students, alumni, and faculty/staff.
 We also welcome all others seeking a place of rest or retreat, including religious, parishes, school groups, organizations, and private individuals.

 The Retreat Center is hidden in God's natural setting just outside of Griswold, Iowa.
 (Located between Des Moines, IA and Omaha, NE off Highway 92.)
 The Center is blessed with many kinds of trees and full of various birds throughout the year.